gvwilson/sensibleadventures/nardica/nardica.md

 "You know,
 that used to mean something very different than it does now.
 But no, I'm not transhuman.
-I just don't like advertising how much technology I have in me.
+I just don't like advertising how much tech I have in me.
 It's hard enough having people try to take my head off every once in a while---if I had to worry about waking up minus a finger or two
 I'd never get any sleep."